 In addition to these, I suggest some industrial activities that are more practical and hopefully will enable to reap more benefits.

 Keeping in view the interests and absorption capacity in provinces, I propose the following specific industries to be incorporated in SEZs:

 - Balochistan: Fish and marine, dry fruit processing and packaging industries, water resource management technologies.

 - KPK: Focus on small turbines producer industries and their allied industries.

-- The Punjab: Solar power plant producing industries and allied industries, engineering-based small and medium industries, technology producing industries, and food products producing industries.
-Establish Agricultural Technology Park near Faisalabad and link it with agricultural technology producing companies in
+- Punjab: Solar power plant producing industries and allied industries, engineering-based small and medium industries, technology producing industries, and food products producing industries.
+Establish Agricultural Technology Park near Faisalabad and link it with agricultural technology producing companies in an SEZ near Faisalabad.

 - Sindh: Windmills producing industries and allied industries, packaging industry, plastic, and petrochemical industries.

 For the above SEZs and industries, each provincial government must ensure: skills, infrastructures, and institutions to be required by SEZs.